Do Any Hair Loss Theories Hold Water?

 - None do a perfect job at explaining why women bald in a different pattern than men.

-- None of these theories accurately address the DHT paradox - why DHT encourages body and facial hair growth but discourages scalp hair growth.
+- None of these theories adequately address the DHT paradox – why DHT encourages body and facial hair growth but discourages scalp hair growth.
 (At the same time, this may just be due to an absence of evidence from lacking studies.)

 What can we glean from all of this?